 That is why many organizations are now taking every possible measure that brings team together, and team building activities play a huge role in that process.
 There are various team-building games like egg drop, office trivia, escape room, etc., that you can organize to bring your teams closer.
 At the same time, such games can be played with smaller teams.

 Hence, to help you strengthen your teams by boosting their trust and confidence in each other, I have listed down the 20 best team-building activities.
 Further, these activities will also teach skills that your employees can use in their professional and personal lives.

-12 Team Building Activities For Work That Drive Unity
+20 Best Team Building Activities For Work That Drive Unity

-TOOLS: Pen, paper and pictures.
+TOOLS: Pen, paper, and pictures.
 (To save paper, the person describing can have the picture on their phone)

 TIME: 10-15 minutes

-HOW TO PLAY: Pair people into groups of two and have them sitting back-to-back.Provide one person with a picture and the other with a paper and pen.
+HOW TO PLAY: Pair people into groups of two and have them sitting back-to-back.Provide one person with a picture and the other with paper and a pen.
 Ask the person with the picture to describe it to their partner without actually saying what's in the picture.

 RESULT: It helps build leadership skills in the person who is directing the person with the pen and paper to draw the picture.
 The way she gives direction will result in how well the “artist” understands and draws the picture perfectly.
 It also depends on the communication between the team members and how clearly do they understand and interpret each other.

 OBJECTIVE: The objective is to help people working in groups acquire problem-solving, creativity, and strong communication skills.